godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   `original pull request <https://github.com/godotengine/godot/pull/41794>`__ for details.
-- ``randomize()`` is now automatically called on project load, so deterministic randomness with the global RandomNumberGenerate instance requires manually setting a seed in a script's ``_ready()`` function.
+- ``randomize()`` is now automatically called on project load, so deterministic randomness with the global RandomNumberGenerator instance requires manually setting a seed in a script's ``_ready()`` function.
 - ``call_group()``, ``set_group()`` and ``notify_group()`` are now immediate by
   default.
 If calling an expensive function, this may result in stuttering when